 Our choices are now limited and narrow because now we are “expected” to participate in school.
 What we need now is to be taught.
 By an expert.
 Who knows more than we do.
 But didn’t we show our parents that we were and are capable of learning and growing on our own?
 What suddenly changed?
 Did we give any indication of short comings in our development?
 Why is school then the answer?

 Life in school, is like being on probation.
 Probation is defined as “the process or period of testing the character or abilities of a person and subject to a period of good behavior under supervision.”
-We treat our children like criminals.
 We punish, guilt, shame and emotionally manipulate them when they don’t oblige us.
 We ask them to conform, follow directions, not ask questions, and perform to unreasonable standards and testing, year after year until they graduate.
 This way teaches children to doubt their own minds and their worth as a person when the grades don’t measure up and it creates adults who will then tolerate emotional manipulation and abusive relationships because that’s been their model.
 If we are to raise free thinkers and confident individuals, we must create an environment that provides a healthy model that benefits the child’s well being, personal integrity and autonomy.

 We have seen first hand what happens when a child is given freedom to learn on their own, follow their curiosity and study their interests at their own pace.
 They build the bridge of their choosing to cross.
 By doing this they take responsibility for themselves at a much younger age.
 Being personally invested in the process makes a huge difference!
 Alfie Kohn, American author and lecturer in the areas of education, parenting, and human behavior said,